-The Camden area is packed with locally-owned shops, art galleries, hotels, inns, bed and breakfasts, and is a culinary mecca to foodies.
+The Camden area is a wonderful place to go mountain biking.
+It’s packed with locally-owned shops, art galleries, hotels, inns, bed and breakfasts, and is a culinary mecca to foodies.
 Surrounded by tremendous natural beauty, Camden is the stating point for a variety of outdoor adventures — hiking, sailing and paddleboarding, skiing and snowboarding, camping and of course, mountain biking.

 The Snow Bowl serves as the parking area and trailhead for the Camden Snow Bowl and Goose River trail bike networks.